ajnaduvil/InnerSpace.SceneLoader/README.md

 -   In tooltip config file, the character limit validation and format validation is not implemented

 ### Implementation Details
->For further details about the technical implementation of the project see [Implementaion Details](https://assetstore.unity.com/packages/3d/environments/urban/furnished-cabin-71426) page.
+>For further details about the technical implementation of the project see [Implementation Details]("") page.

 ### References